rapPayne/angular_in_3_weeks/labs/2.5 Week 2 homework/README.md

 ```
 </details>

-4. Lastly, let's put something on the page if there's no area choses.
+4. Lastly, let's put something on the page if there's no area chosen.
 Tell the waiter to go to `/areas` to choose an area.
 (Hints: Use an `else` in your *ngIf and create a `ng-template`.)
 <details>
 <summary>Expand for a possible solution</summary>